 Ask for the electronic serial number (ESN) or International Mobile Equipment Identity (IMEI) of the phone, and call your carrier to check that the phone isn’t lost, stolen or still under a payment plan.
 If you don’t want to call your carrier, you can use Swappa’s IMEI tool to run a free basic check (more on this below).

 Another thing to keep in mind is carrier support.
 Google sells unlocked models, allowing you to put any SIM card in the phone and use it, regardless of carrier.
 However, phones sold from carriers like Verizon may be locked to that service.
 Again, it’s a good idea to get the serial number to check with your carrier before finalizing your purchase.

 Where to look

 There are many sites and services where you can find used and refurbished phones, but here are some of the most reputable places you can shop online.

 Decluttr buys old phones, tests and certifies them, and offers a 12-month warranty for every phone sold on its site.
 Not only are you saving money, but the purchase comes with peace of mind — something that you don’t often get when buying a used or refurbished phone.

-When browsing Decluttr's Pixel listing, you'll find the phone's condition, storage amount, color and carrier support.
-A "pristine" 64 GB Pixel 3 is $371, or if you don't mind wear and tear, you buy the same size and model for $342.
+When browsing Decluttr’s Pixel listing, you’ll find the phone’s condition, storage amount, color and carrier support.
+A “pristine” 64 GB Pixel 3a is $284.99, or if you want something a little newer, you can get a “good” Pixel 4XL for $524.99.